Affiliate links on Android Authority may earn us a commission. Learn more.

 The Tile Pro is the most durable AirTags alternative

-The new Tile Pro also has a different form factor, which at first we weren’t sure about.
+The new Tile Pro also has a different form factor, which we weren’t sure about at first.
 It’s longer and thinner, which makes it more awkward to place in some spots.
 However, it fits much more comfortably on a keyring alongside house keys and car fobs than the more square designs found on other trackers.
 Likewise, for dog collars.

 Speaking of tracking, Tile claims this model has a range of 400 feet, but we struggle to see how that’s possible, considering it doesn’t support UWB.
 Expect much more limited coverage if you live in an area with trees, houses, or literally anything but flat plains.
 We did like the inclusion of a QR code on the back, though.
 This makes it easy for anyone who finds your Tile Pro to get your contact information to return it.

-We’d be remiss not to mention the other huge downside of the Tile Pro: a subscription service.
+We’d be remiss not to mention the other massive downside of the Tile Pro: a subscription service.
 While it will work just fine on its own, Tile Premium costs $2.99 per month or $29.99 per year and adds a few more features.
 For the Tile Pro, this includes yearly battery replacements, smart alerts which trigger automatic notifications when your Tile Pro is far from you or in a new place, and up to $100 in device reimbursements.
+If you want even more protection, the Tile Premium Protect costs $99.99 a year, and it increases the item reimbursement to $1,000.
 At the end of the day, this isn’t that much money, but we did find it annoying since some of these features are included on competitors for free.

-While the Tile Pro is our top pick from the company, the Tile Mate ($24.99) is also worth a look.
+While the Tile Pro is our top pick from the company, the Tile Mate ($19 at Amazon) is also worth a look.
 It has many of the same features, but isn’t nearly as durable and has a quieter ringer.
-The Tile Slim ($34.99) is similar, but shaped like a card to easily slip into a wallet or jacket, and packs a whopping three years of battery life.
-Finally, the Tile Sticker ($29.99) is the smallest of the bunch, with an adhesive pad on the back.
+The Tile Slim ($27 at Amazon) is similar but shaped like a card to slip into a wallet or jacket easily, and packs a whopping three years of battery life.
+Then there is the Tile for Electronics ($39.99 at Manufacturer site), which is pretty much like the Slim, but with a sticky side so you can attach it to your devices.
+Finally, the Tile Sticker ($23 at Amazon) is the smallest of the bunch, with an adhesive pad on the back.
 This is our least favorite of the bunch since the adhesive struggles to stick to anything but the smoothest of surfaces.

 What makes it stand out

-- Ecosystem agnostic: This works with both iOS and Android devices from a variety of OEMs.
+- Ecosystem agnostic: This works with iOS and Android devices from various OEMs.

 - Exceptionally durable: The hard metal body can take a beating, and features water resistance.